Frequently Asked Questions

 How fast can you close?

-We can close in as little as 7 days if you need to move fast.
+We can set closing after title and payoff are ready if you need to move fast.
 Typically, we close in 14-30 days, but we can work with your timeline up to 60 days if you need more time.

 Do you charge any fees?

-No. We pay all closing costs including documentary stamps, title insurance, HOA estoppels, and closing agent fees.
-The cash offer amount is what you get—no hidden fees or surprises.
+No. We state covered seller costs in writing including documentary stamps, title insurance, HOA estoppels, and closing agent fees.
+The cash offer amount is what you get, with clear written terms before you sign.

 What paperwork do I need to sell my house to you?